TypeScript OSDK migration guide (1.x to 2.0)

 TypeScript OSDK 2.0

-Batch actions will require a similar syntax change as simple actions.
+Batch Actions will require a similar syntax change as with simple Actions.

 TypeScript OSDK 1.x (legacy)